mikekistler/azure-api-style-guide/docs/azure-ruleset.md

 Path parameters must be in the same order as in the path.

+### az-patch-body-properties

+Properties in a patch request body must not have a default value.

 ### az-patch-content-type

 The request body content type for patch operations should be JSON merge patch.